-0418 Modification 04 April19 October 2012 Version 21.0 Page 7 of 16 © 2012 all rights reserved Asset Related (DLCA) Costs: As discussed in Section 2, the great majority of the asset related costs on services which are -reflected in the customer charge can be attributed to the DLCA.
+0418 Modification 19 October 2012 Version 2.0 Page 7 of 14 © 2012 all rights reserved Asset Related (DLCA) Costs: As discussed in Section 2, the great majority of the asset related costs on services which are reflected in the customer charge can be attributed to the DLCA.
 The proposers of the Mod consider that it was the intention of the Gas Act (1985) that the cost of the DLCA should be recovered from all gas customers and not just from those who benefitted from the Allowance.
 This part of the charge is not intended to be cost reflective because it is to recover an allowance and not an operational cost.
-Two options are proposed for the recovery of these costs:-

-After consideration by the DNs this Modification has been amended to reflect the following option for charging of the asset related costs based on aOption 1.
-A single flat rate charge applied to all Supply Pointssupply points, irrespective of size.- This would mean that the Depreciation costs would be recovered from all supply points, but with no attempt to vary the contribution by size of supply point.
+After consideration by the DNs this Modification has been amended to reflect the following option for charging of the asset related costs based on a single flat rate charge applied to all Supply Points irrespective of size.
+This would mean that the Depreciation costs would be recovered from all supply points, but with no attempt to vary the contribution by size of supply point.
 The option to base the single rate unit charge on the square root of the Supply Point's SOQ was considered, however no evidence to substantiate this option could be derived by the DNs jointly and was therefore discounted.